blackberry/Samples-for-Java/Analytics/README.md

 ## Contributing Changes

-Please see the [README](https://github.com/blackberry/BlackBerry-Java) of the BlackBerry-Java repository for instructions on how to add new Samples or make modifications to existing Samples.
+Please see the [README](https://github.com/blackberry/Samples-for-Java) of the Samples-for-Java repository for instructions on how to add new Samples or make modifications to existing Samples.

 ## Bug Reporting and Feature Requests

-If you find a bug in a Sample, or have an enhancement request, simply file an [Issue](https://github.com/blackberry/BlackBerry-Java/issues) for the Sample and send a message (via github messages) to the Sample Author(s) to let them know that you have filed an [Issue](https://github.com/blackberry/BlackBerry-Java/issues).
+If you find a bug in a Sample, or have an enhancement request, simply file an [Issue](https://github.com/blackberry/Samples-for-Java/issues) for the Sample and send a message (via github messages) to the Sample Author(s) to let them know that you have filed an [Issue](https://github.com/blackberry/Samples-for-Java/issues).

 ## Disclaimer